Symbol calculus for semiclassical Gevrey operators: Adiabatic projectors

 For $t\in [0,1]$, $z-a(\tau)\in\CC\setminus\Spec(P(t))$, the operator-valued symbol $z-a(\tau)-P(t)$, in our notation, is an elliptic $\GG_t^s\GG_\tau^\sigma$ symbol.
 We obtain therefore by Theorem \ref{thm:main} that its parametrix $S=\sum_{j=0}^\infty h^j S_j$ is a formal $\GG^{s,\sigma}$ symbol, which implies

 for some $C>0$.
 Here $\Pi(t;h)\sim \sum_{j=0}^\infty h^j \Pi_j(t)$ satisfies \eqref{eq:projector prop} and the following

-We can therefore obtain almost invariant spectral subspaces with fractional exponential errors for the model \eqref{eq:freq filtered adiabatic} as in \cite{Ne93}, which can be viewed as a time–dispersive generalization of the standard adiabatic theory.
+We can therefore obtain almost invariant spectral subspaces with fractional exponential errors for the model \eqref{eq:freq filtered adiabatic} as in \cite{Ne93}, which can be viewed as a time-dispersive generalisation of the standard adiabatic theory.